 HTML is parsed by the built-in HTML5 parser which parses the document according to HTML5 rules.
-This means that elements missing closing tags (such as p without p are handled as demanded by the HTML5 specifications.
-SVG and MathML Elements should be used without having their respective namespaces specified.
+This means that elements missing closing tags (such as without ) are handled as demanded by the HTML5 specifications.
+SVG Elements should be used without having their namespace specified.